Ensembl/plant-scripts/pangenes/README.md

 In sections [Pairwise genome comparisons](#pairwise-genome-comparisons) and [Example 1](#example-1-default-pan-gene-analysis) we saw that collinear gene pairs are stored in TSV files.
-These files summarize the **collinearity evidence** supporting the produced clusters.
+These files summarize the **collinearity evidence** supporting the produced gene clusters.
 For each get_pangenes.pl run these files are merged and sorted in a compressed TSV file such as

     test_rice_pangenes/Oryza_nivara_v1chr1_alltaxa_5neigh_algMmap_/mergedpairs.tsv.gz